pippinbarr/SNAKISTS/process/candidates.md

 Where I will list ists that I might actually use.
 These should at a minimum be visually prototyped, ideally for-real prototyped.

-## See: Twist ~~Alist~~

-~~A rare nautical term for a boat being on an angle.
-It's an easy one to imagine putting together (tilt the canvas?
-Tilt the tiles?), but the fact it's such an alien word may not help.
-It would work if there were a definition though, so not impossible.
-I need an official source for definitions.~~

 ## Activist

 "a person who campaigns to bring about political or social change."